Post-Procedure Skincare

 Start Slow and Gentle

 Your skin has been through a procedure, so it is best to ease back into your routine.
 Start with a short, gentle session.
-The 3-minute, hands-free treatment with the Red Light Therapy Face Mask is a perfect way to begin.
+The 3-minute, hands-free treatment with the red light therapy face mask is a perfect way to begin.
+Use on clean, dry skin with no products applied beforehand.
 Pay attention to how your skin feels and respond accordingly.

 Consistency is Key

-The benefits of red light therapy are cumulative.
-For the best results, aim for consistent sessions, about 3-5 times per week as recommended.
-Regular use will help maintain your skin's health, continuously boost collagen, and prolong the beautiful effects of your cosmetic treatments.
+The benefits of Red Light Therapy are cumulative.
+For the best results, aim for consistent sessions of 3 to 5 times per week as recommended.
+Once-a-week sessions are unlikely to deliver the improvements most customers are looking for.
+Regular use will help maintain your skin's health, continuously support collagen production, and prolong the beautiful effects of your cosmetic treatments.

 Pair with the Right Products